- My LS

 - secure video conference systems to get in touch with clients

 - an electronic signature platform

-If you have questions on lawtech, email our team on firstname.lastname@example.org.
+If you have questions on lawtech, email our team at firstname.lastname@example.org.

-Review finance processes and operations to ensure that staff can operate critical systems and that all staff can still be paid on time.
+Review finance processes and operations to make sure that staff can operate critical systems and that all staff can still be paid on time.

-Put plans put in place to make sure that suppliers (including that IT, broadband and mobile phone) are paid on time.
+Put plans put in place to ensure suppliers (including that IT, broadband and mobile phone) are paid on time.

 If applicable, identify staff who have company credit cards to ensure that emergency purchases can be authorised.

 Consider the likely impact on cashflow of a local lockdown and conduct scenario planning for a closedown of one month or two months.
 This could include: